 Kelsey Grammer's daughter Spencer Grammer completes the family as Morty's sister Summer.

 After season four's host of famous guest stars, including Paul Giamatti, Keegan-Michael Key, Matthew Broderick, Justin Theroux and even Elon Musk, season five is bound to feature a similarly star-studded cast - and RadioTimes.com exclusively revealed three big upcoming guest stars.

-Is there a trailer for Rick and Morty season 5?
+Will there be a Rick and Morty movie?